FAR Contract Default Termination Lawyers

 termination for default lawyers for government contracts

-When the federal government terminates your contract for default, it can still recover unliquidated progress payments, reprocurement costs for the same or similar items, services, or work, and any other damages resulting from your failure to perform according to the contract terms.
-This benefit to the government cripple businesses.
-Therefore, developing a proper legal defense to a contract default termination is critical.
+When the federal government terminates your contract for default, it can still recover unliquidated progress payments, re-procurement costs for the same or similar items, services, or work, and any other damages resulting from your failure to perform according to the contract terms.

 The Watson law firm represents government contractors of all sizes, including some of the largest defense contractors.
 Some of our staff have worked for federal contracting agencies and understand the frequent mistakes made.

-When the Contracting Officer (CO) issues a T4D on your federal contract, it means either a complete or partial termination of the contract.
+When the Contracting Officer (CO) issues a T4D on your federal contract, it means a complete or partial termination for default.

 Government contract default termination is the exercise of the Government’s contractual right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations.
 These are all fact-driven situations.
 When the agency defaults the contractor, the company is left in a tough situation and has to defend itself.
 The company’s future is at risk.

-If. your company can establish, or it is otherwise determined that your company was not in default or that the failure to perform is excusable; i.e., arose out of causes beyond the control and without the fault or negligence of your company, the default clauses prescribed in FAR 49.503 and located at FAR 52.249 provide that a termination for default will be considered to have been a termination for the convenience of the Government, and the rights and obligations of the parties governed accordingly.
+If your company can establish, or it is otherwise determined that your company was not in default or that the failure to perform is excusable, i.e., arose out of causes beyond the control and without the fault or negligence of your company, the default clauses prescribed in FAR 49.503 and located at FAR 52.249 provide that a default termination will be considered to have been a termination for the convenience of the Government, and the rights and obligations of the parties governed accordingly.

-As termination for cause government contract attorneys, we help clients throughout the United States and overseas to navigate through the termination for default appeal process and also with the following:
+As FAR termination for cause government contract attorneys, we help clients throughout the United States and overseas to navigate through the termination for default and appeal process and with the following:

-• Responding to cure notices and show cause letters
+• Default and termination – Responding to cure notices and show cause letters

 • Litigation and negotiations to have defaults turned to termination for convenience